Are you passionate about your Olmsted Parks and looking for a way to give back?

 Through our Park Steward training program, you’ll attend a series of virtual lectures and hikes to learn more about Park History, Horticultural Techniques, Plant Identification, and Woodlands Management, all while meeting amazing new people and getting the opportunity to exercise ownership over these greenspaces you care about.

-- Attend four virtual lectures (details below)
+- Attend four virtual lectures (details above)

 - Attend at least one interpretive hike / in-park training session